JacobSeatlholo/BHW-package/docs/doc2.md

 ## Contact Us

+How can we help you?

-On-going support when you need it most.
+If you would like an estimate on a project or would like to discuss or would like to discuss your new upcoming project, receive on-going support when you need it most.
 Email us at team@business-hustle.co